Cystitis in Females Clinical Presentation

 History

-The classic symptoms of urinary tract infection (UTI) in the adult are primarily dysuria with accompanying urinary urgency and frequency.
-A sensation of bladder fullness or lower abdominal discomfort is often present.
+The classic symptoms of urinary tract infection (UTI) in the adult are primarily dysuria with accompanying urinary urgency and frequency along with a sensation of bladder fullness or lower abdominal discomfort.

 Because of the referred pain pathways, even simple lower UTI may be accompanied by flank pain and costovertebral angle tenderness.
-In the emergency department, however, assume that the presence of these symptoms represents upper UTI.
+However, assume that the presence of these symptoms represents upper UTI until proven otherwise.

-Bloody urine is reported in as many as 10% of cases of UTI in otherwise healthy women; this condition is called hemorrhagic cystitis.
-Fevers, chills, and malaise may be noted in patients with cystitis, though these findings are associated more frequently with upper UTI (ie, pyelonephritis).
+Gross hematuria, hemorrhagic cystitis, develops in up to 10% of heathy women.
+Fevers, chills, and malaise may be noted in such patients but are associated more frequently with upper UTI (ie, pyelonephritis).

 Physical Examination